tommasorigon/India-SequentiaLogit/data-cleaning.md

 #### 2. Contraceptive usage and method usage

 Similarly, the `method` variable has some "structural" missingness, due to the fact that only women using contraceptives are asked about the contraceptive `method`.
-Hence, women having missing values in the `method` variable, but non-missing values in the `contraceptive` variable, should be kept as cases of woman using no contraceptive methods.
+Hence, women having missing values in the `method` variable, but non-missing values in the `contraceptive` variable, should be kept as cases of women using no contraceptive methods.
 Instead, women having missing values both in the `method` and `contraceptive` variables, should be removed, since we do not have information on contraceptive behavior for these women.
 To perform this operation, we first create an additional level in the `method` variable (called `1.
 No contraceptive method`) to distinguish between these two different cases of missingness.

 ```r